fssa-batch3/hemanath.muralikrishnan__web_project/README.md

         - The user is redirected to the home page of the website.

 ### Profile Account[Completed]
-- Scenario 1: Successfully created a new profile account
+- Scenario 1: Successfully created a new profile account.
     - Steps:
         1. Log in as a buyer.
         2. Navigate to the user index page.